simonmichael/hledger_site/src/index.md

 I'm guessing your friend will be too busy, disorganised, and non-software-oriented to deal with learning and managing backups, versions, double entry bookkeeping, plain text accounting, text editors, terminals, sharing access, etc. A google sheet makes most of those problems go away.
 --sm

 I just completely read the ledger vs. hledger thing and what you linked now.
-That pages is really a wealth of information and completely fair afaik which I really appreciate.
+That page is really a wealth of information and completely fair afaik which I really appreciate.
 --AppropriateCover7972

 - low IQ: just model the real world